Floortime

 R - Relationship-based

-A child needs warm relationships with others who care for them and who sensitively adjust their interactions end developmental capacities to meet the individual needs of that child so that they can progress.
+A child needs warm relationships with others who care for them and who sensitively adjust their interactions end developmental capacities to meet the individual needs of that child so that he can develop and make progress.

 Floortime

-denotes joint 1-1 play sessions with your child (often, but not necessarily, on the floor) with relationship-building as the goal, in that the adult's interaction is empathetic to the child AND a philosophy with a holistic relationship-oriented view of the human being in which feelings and emotionality are central.
+consists of interactive 1-1 play sessions with your child (often, but not necessarily, on the floor) with relationship-building as the goal.
+The adult's interaction is sensitive and attuned to the child, AND a philosophy with a holistic relationship-based view of the human being, where feelings and emotionality are key.

 What is DIRFloortime?